 - Because of its soothing properties, Ginger may help reduce occasional nausea when taken internally*—making it a good essential oil to carry with you on-the-go.
 When you experience occasional moments of nausea, you’ll want a bottle of Ginger oil close by.
 Just take a drop or two in water to help ease your discomfort.* When you take a long car ride or drive along winding roads, diffuse Ginger oil in the car or place a drop of Ginger in the palm of your hand and inhale to enjoy its calming, soothing aroma.
 You can also apply Ginger oil topically, diluting with Fractionated Coconut Oil, as part of a soothing abdominal massage.

-- Have you tried adding Ginger oil to your diffuser blends?
-You can diffuse Ginger oil in the essential oil diffuser of your choice to help create a balanced, grounded feeling.
-If you feel your energy lagging in the late afternoon, diffuse Ginger oil for an extra emotional boost.
+- Have you tried adding Ginger essential oil to your diffuser blends?
+You can diffuse it in the essential oil diffuser of your choice to help create a balanced, grounded feeling.
+If you feel your energy lagging in the late afternoon, diffuse this essential oil for an extra emotional boost.
 For a soothing, tropical blend, try three drops of Wild Orange, two drops of Ylang Ylang, and two drops of Ginger essential oil in your diffuser.

 - To help support healthy joint function* and for antioxidant benefits,* add one drop of Ginger essential oil to your morning smoothies.
 To see how you can use other essential oils in juices and smoothies, take a look at a few of our favorite essential oil smoothie recipes.